jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   (a) subsection (1)﻿(a), (b), (c), (e), and (f) must be read as if it refers to the body corporate and its officers:
   (b) subsection (1)﻿(d) must be read as if it refers only to the officers of the body corporate.

-### 53 Change of licensee or permit holder requires approval of Minister
+### 53 Change of licensee, permit holder, or authorisation holder requires approval of Minister
-(1) A licensee or permit holder must not, without the prior approval of the Minister,— (a) transfer an interest in a licence or permit; or (b) if the licensee or permit holder is a body corporate, undergo a change of control.
+(1) A licensee, permit holder, or authorisation holder must not, without the prior approval of the Minister,— (a) transfer an interest in a licence, permit, or authorisation; or (b) if the licensee, permit holder, or authorisation holder is a body corporate, undergo a change of control.
-(2) A licensee or permit holder may apply to the Minister for approval of a transfer or change of control.
+(2) A licensee, permit holder, or authorisation holder may apply to the Minister for approval of a transfer or change of control.
-(3) The application must be made in accordance with prescribed requirements.
+(3) The application—
+  (a) must be made in accordance with prescribed requirements; and (b) in the case of a GBSI activity authorisation, must include a declaration under section 49B(3) by the applicant or, in the case of a transfer, by the person who will be the authorisation holder following the transfer, as if the application were an application for a new GBSI activity authorisation.
-(4) When considering an application of a licensee or permit holder to undergo a change of control or to transfer an interest in a licence or permit, the Minister—
+(4) When considering an application of a licensee, permit holder, or authorisation holder to undergo a change of control or to transfer an interest in a licence, permit, or authorisation, the Minister—
-  (a) must consult the security Ministers in accordance with section 55; and (b) must take into account,—
+  (a) in the case of a launch licence, payload permit, overseas launch licence, overseas payload permit, facility licence, or high-altitude licence, must consult the security Ministers in accordance with section 55; and
+  (aa) in the case of a GBSI activity authorisation, may consult the intelligence and security agencies about—
+    (i) any risks to national security of the proposed transfer or change of control; and (ii) the extent to which the risks can be mitigated by authorisation conditions; and (b) must take into account,—
     (i) in the case of a launch licence, all the matters in section 9 as if the application were an application for a new launch licence; and
     (ii) in the case of a payload permit, all the matters in section 17 as if the application were an application for a new payload permit; and